 very real concern that vaccine approval will be rushed without an appropriate level of testing to ensure safety.

 My biggest concern in all of this is that the medical and political authorities are putting all of their eggs in one basket: vaccines.
 The basic approach has been maintaining the minimum restrictions necessary to prevent health care facilities from becoming overwhelmed and keep the economy stuttering along while waiting for the magic bullet(s) that are going to make this thing go away.
 There are some serious concerns with this path.
 Firstly, in spite of the enormous resources that are being poured into vaccine research in order to accelerate the development of something that potentially works, the process is still being rushed.
 There is a very real danger that some or all of any vaccines that are approved will roll out without adequate safety testing.
 No matter how much money we throw at it, the bottom line is that vaccine development takes time.
 The goal of getting vaccines approved by late 2020 or early 2021 is unrealistic.
 On top of that, some of these vaccines are using new technologies.
 These products should require greater testing, not less.
 Yet at this time the two front runners produced by Moderna and Pfizer are both using previously untested mRNA technology.
-Part of the reason they are ahead is that they have avoided an intermediate step in vaccine production.
-Usually vaccines contain antigens (identifying proteins that our immune cells recognize and respond to) from the virus itself, or that have been produced by other organisms.
-The mRNA technology injects the genetic material that will allow our cells to produce the antigens.
+These vaccines contain the genetic material that will allow our cells to produce the antigens.
 With this approach there is a significant potential for long-term negative affects on immune function and possibly in other organs.
 There are other vaccines that aren't as far along in research process that are also using mRNA and other novel technologies, such as genetically engineered ingredients and nanoparticles.
 The latter two are not quite as new as the mRNA vaccines, but they are new enough.
-Some of them have only been used in animal vaccines or very minimally in human vaccines.
+Some of them have only been used in animal vaccines or very minimally in human vaccines [for excellent up-to-date information on the different vaccines, how they work, and at what stage they are at in the research process see the New York Times Coronavirus Vaccine Tracker].
 We are beginning to learn a little bit about nanoparticles, and the news isn't great.
 They behave in novel, unpredictable ways in organisms and ecosystems.
 They are accumulating in the bodies of plants, animals and humans and we really don't know what the consequences of that are.
 In addition, in order to be able to purchase these experimental vaccines, governments have been forced to sign agreements absolving the manufacturers of any liability should the vaccines end up causing any negative health consequences.

 To be fair, in the end one or more of these vaccines may turn out to be relatively safe and effective, but the potential for harm is very real.
-Personally, I'd rather get the virus than be a subject in an experiment of this scale.
 Without an appropriate level of caution it could turn out that the 'cure' is worse than the disease.
 It would be a horrible tragedy if we don't discover that until hundreds of millions of people have been injected with these things.
 We need long-term safety studies before any vaccines are approved, and even longer for those based on new technologies.
 These kinds of studies typically take 2-3 years.
 Yet Moderna and Pfizer have applied for emergency drug approval in the US and other countries.
 If they succeed it will result in even less testing.
-There are billions or possibly even trillions of dollars at stake here and these companies are using the current pandemic panic to try to force their way into the bodies of billions of people.
-At the same time, politicians are so desperate to get the economy rolling again and returning to 'normal' that they can potentially be convinced to rush the process.
+There are billions or possibly even trillions of dollars at stake here and these companies are using the current pandemic panic to ensure that they get a piece of the pie.
+At the same time, politicians are so desperate to get the economy rolling again and returning to 'normal' that they are succumbing to the pressure to rush the process.
 Politicians are not trained to be able to analyze data from medical research.
 They rely on the advice of expert advisors and this can be very difficult when there are a lot of 'experts' who have a vested interest in these vaccines getting approved, not to mention that the data is provided by the companies themselves.
 There have been many cases of unsafe medications being approved based on data that was manipulated by the manufacturers.
 However, the political pressure is going to make it challenging for politicians and bureaucrats to ignore opinions that tell them what they want to hear—that there's a quicker way out of this mess!
 There are a lot of unknowns and a lot of things at stake.
 I wouldn't want to have to be making those decisions.

 There is another less obvious concern about all of this.
 There are dozens of other vaccine contenders out there, many of which utilize technologies that have been in use for a long time and are better understood.
 If the Moderna and Pfizer vaccines are approved, it could effectively shut down research on other vaccines.
 This is because clinical trials require a placebo group.
 Who would want to subject themselves to a trial where they might be getting a placebo when there are already one or more vaccines that are approved?
 This might even be considered unethical by the boards that approve these trials.